 A defense attorney makes sure you understand the law and your rights.
 You’ll tell your lawyer the story of what happened.
 Where you were, what you were doing, and who you were with.

 It’s important to be honest about everything.
-Your attorney needs to know what happened to build you the best defense possible.
+Your attorney must know what happened to build you the best defense possible.

 Ways to Avoid a Drug Possession Conviction